Getting Rid of Your Bluegreen Timeshare

 - Marketing calls claiming that clients “won” a prize.
 Reps took down their information, debited a mysterious charge to their accounts, and rewarded them with a vacation stay of little value.

 - Bluegreen restricting resort availability, forcing customers to change or cancel trips at their own expense

 Bass Pro responded to these allegations by suing Bluegreen.
+Get rid of a Bluegreen timeshare like Bass Pro got rid of Bluegreen.
 When BXG stocks dropped by nearly 50% in response to this, they were forced to recoup losses by entering into a settlement with Bass Pro, paying them nearly $40 million.
 Bass Pro ultimately ended up turning the other cheek, promising an “enhanced complaint resolution process,” and the partnership continues to this day.